capnproto/capnproto/kjdoc/tour.md

 * `kj::fakeOwn(ref)` returns a `kj::Own` that points to `ref` but doesn't actually destroy it.
 This is useful when you know for sure that `ref` will outlive the scope of the `kj::Own`, and therefore heap allocation is unnecessary.
 This is common in cases where, for example, the `kj::Own` is being passed into an object which itself will be destroyed before `ref` becomes invalid.
 It also makes sense when `ref` is actually a static value or global that lives forever.
 * `kj::refcounted<T>(args...)` allocates a `T` which uses reference counting.
 It returns a `kj::Own<T>` that represents one reference to the object.
 Additional references can be created by calling `kj::addRef(*ptr)`.
 The object is destroyed when no more `kj::Own`s exist pointing at it.
 Note that `T` must be a subclass of `kj::Refcounted`.
 If references may be shared across threads, then atomic refcounting must be used; use `kj::atomicRefcounted<T>(args...)` and inherit `kj::AtomicRefcounted`.
 Reference counting should be using sparingly; see [KJ idioms around reference counting](style-guide.md#reference-counting) for a discussion of when it should be used and why it is designed the way it is.
 * `kj::attachRef(ref, args...)` returns a `kj::Own` pointing to `ref` that actually owns `args...`, so that when the `kj::Own` goes out-of-scope, the other arguments are destroyed.
 Typically these arguments are themselves `kj::Own`s or other pass-by-move values that themselves own the object referenced by `ref`. `kj::attachVal(value, args...)` is similar, where `value` is a pass-by-move value rather than a reference; a copy of it will be allocated on the heap.
 Finally, `ownPtr.attach(args...)` returns a new `kj::Own` pointing to the same value that `ownPtr` pointed to, but such that `args...` are owned as well and will be destroyed together.
+Attachments are always destroyed after the thing they are attached to.
 * `kj::SpaceFor<T>` contains enough space for a value of type `T`, but does not construct the value until its `construct(args...)` method is called.
 That method returns an `kj::Own<T>`, whose disposer destroys the value. `kj::SpaceFor` is thus a safer way to perform manual construction compared to invoking `kj::ctor()` and `kj::dtor()`.

 These disposers cover most use cases, but you can also implement your own if desired. `kj::Own` features a constructor overload that lets you pass an arbitrary disposer.